-What's the hot new disease being touted by the media?
+What's the hot new disease being hyped by the media?
 It's the Zika virus ... and it's transmitted by mosquitoes.

 Uh oh.
-Summer is looming.
+Summer is coming.
 Mosquitoes, too.

 Well, no. The mosquitoes that will soon be buzzing McCullom Lake, don't harbor the Zika virus.
-In fact, according to the Centers for Disease Control and Prevention, not a single person has gotten the virus from a mosquito in the contiguous United States.
+In fact, according to the Centers for Disease Control and Prevention, not a single person has contracted the virus from a mosquito in the contiguous United States.

 Foreign countries are different.
-Zika virus is a danger if you travel to Mexico, the Caribbean and some South American countries.
+Zika virus is a danger if you travel to Mexico, the Caribbean and some South American nations.
 Tropical mosquitoes in these areas carry the virus.
 More than 350 "travel-related" Zika cases have been reported in the United States, where people returned from a foreign country after being infected.

-Just like mosquitoes love woods, though, we aren't out of the woods regarding mosquito--borne illness.
+Just like mosquitoes love woods, though, we aren't out of the woods regarding mosquito-transmitted illness.
 West Nile virus, which appeared in the U.S. about 15 years ago, is a risk.
 In the McCullom Lake area, Illinois had 72 cases reported in 2015.
 Wisconsin had nine.

 McCullom Lake local mosquitoes can transmit West Nile virus.
 Its danger to people varies.
 In the vast majority of cases, an infected person has no symptoms.

-About 1 in 5 infected people displays fever and other symptoms: headache, body pain, vomiting and rash.
-Most recover completely.
+About 1 in 5 infected people develops fever and other symptoms: headache, body pain, vomiting and rash.
+Most recover in full.

 Yet, a fraction of those infected encounter serious neurologic illness, and can even die.
 People over sixty are at greatest risk.
 With McCullom Lake summer activities pending – pool parties, family gatherings, the Fourth of July and others – it's worth considering how to defend yourself and others from the West Nile virus.